 European City Pairs **

-(* Please note that, as explicitly mentioned in the Definitions section of the commitments in Case AT.39964 AF-KL-DL-AZ, the slot commitment for the Amsterdam-New York route in Case M.3280 is superseded by the commitments in Case AT.39964 for the duration of the AT.39964 commitments to 12 May 2025.
-Applicants for slots on the Amsterdam-New York route in the period up to 12 May 2025 are advised to refer to this link.)
+(* Please note that the Definitions section of the commitments in Case AT.39964 AF-KL-DL-AZ explicitly mentions that the slot commitment for the Amsterdam-New York route in Case M.3280 is "superseded" by the commitments in Case AT.39964 for the duration of the AT.39964 commitments to 12 May 2025.
+Applicants for slots on the Amsterdam-New York route in the period up to 12 May 2025 are advised to refer to this link.

 Applicants for slots are requested to contact the Monitoring Trustee at AFKL.Trustee@smithandwilliamson.com to obtain a Slot Request Application Form.

 Applicants are strongly encouraged to also contact the relevant airport coordinator at the earliest opportunity, namely (i) COHOR for Paris and Lyon airports and (ii) SACN Airport Coordination Netherlands for Amsterdam Schiphol airport.

 Prospective Applicants should contact Eric Herbane at:

 9, rue Hélène Boucher

 91 550 Paray-Vieille-Poste

 Prospective Applicants should contact Caroline A.L.C.
 Ditvoorst at: